rucker/dotfiles-manager/README.md

 ## FAQ
 **Q**: The script creates bashrc/bash_profile and .bashrc/.bash_profile.
 Why two versions of each?
 **A**: bashrc/bash_profile are what I commit to GitHub.
 They are for show.
 These files do not contain the contents of bash_private, whereas their dotted counterparts do.
+**Q**: I deleted a file and now the script fails.
+What gives?
+**A**: Anything in the .gitignore file is considered optional.
+Everything else is considered required.
+Renaming or removing anything not git-ignored will cause problems.

 ## TO DO / Wishlist
 - Allow an entry in bash_private to override an identical entry from another file under version control.
 Example: On a specific machine, I might want to export a custom PS1.
 This should override/take precedence (and ideally, it should replace the existing entry if it's already been compiled to an output file).